SoftUni-Internal/interactive-content/EN/00-Encapsulation/07-Homework.md

 [task-description]
 # Description

-You should be familiar with encapsulation already.

 For this problem, you will need to create a class called **Chicken**.

-The Chicken class should contain several **fields**, a **constructor**, and several **methods**.
+The Chicken class should contain several **fields**, a **constructor** and several **methods**.

-Your task is to encapsulate or hide anything that must not be viewed or modified from outside the class.
+Your task is to encapsulate or hide anything that should not be viewed or modified from outside the class.

 | **Chicken** |
 | --- |